PhyschicWinter9/thai-adblock-list/README.md

 4. Add the following URL as a custom adblock list: [Thai Adblock List RAW](https://raw.githubusercontent.com/PhyschicWinter9/thai-adblock-list/main/thai-adblock-list.txt)
 5. Save the settings and reload the pages you visit to start enjoying an ad-free browsing experience

+## Requesting Websites
+If you would like to request the inclusion of a specific website in the Thai Adblock List, you can open an issue on the repository's issue tracker.
+Follow these steps:

+1. Go to the [Issues](https://github.com/PhyschicWinter9/thai-adblock-list/issues) section of this repository.

+2. Click on the "New Issue" button.

+3. Choose the "Website Request" template.

+4. Provide the name and URL of the website you want to request.

+5. Submit the issue, and the community will review it.

 ## Websites

 The Thai Adblock List provides ad-blocking support for the following websites: